Nittetsu Mining Co., Ltd.

 Substantial Shift to Renewable Energy for Purchased Electricity through FIT Non-Fossil Certificates

 In FY2023, we began purchasing FIT Non-Fossil Certificates*1 with tracking*2 for our FIT solar power plants*3 to key a substantial shift to renewable energy for a portion of purchased electricity for the Torigatayama Quarry Complex.
-We purchased FIT Non-Fossil Certificates of roughly 12,000 MWh and achieved a substantial shift to renewable energy for a portion of purchased electricity.
-We will continue to purchase FIT Non-Fossil Certificates from FY2024 onwards and strengthen for CO2 emissions reductions*4.
+We will continue to purchase FIT Non-Fossil Certificates and strengthen for CO2 emissions reductions.

 1. *1: FIT Non-Fossil Certificates